brandjamie/udacity_data_visualisation/README.md

 > - the right bars could overlap the legend if only schools with high scores are selected

 > Great start.
 I'm looking forward to seeing your next version of this.

+### Ray P Via Email

+>    What do you notice in the visualization?
+It's very clear and easy to determine the responses.
+>    What questions do you have about the data?
+That the positive responses are prevalent.
+>    What relationships do you notice?
+None.
+>    What do you think is the main takeaway from this visualization?
+Its ease of interpretation.
+>    Is there something you don’t understand in the graphic?
+Box two.
+When I clicked the filters in/out, there was no change.